 Day 3 – Bruny Island (B,L,D)

-Today we discover everything that makes Bruny Island amazing as we embark on a sightseeing and food tour.
-Enjoy a gourmet experience as we taste fresh local produce, and spot wildlife in their habitat including Australian Fur Seals, Little Blue Penguins, and White Wallabies.
-We also take walks along the beaches, climb The Neck lookout and tour the iconic Cape Bruny Lighthouse which is perched high above the stunning craggy Tasmanian coastline.
+Today we discover everything that makes Bruny Island breathtaking as we embark on a sightseeing, light house and food tour.
+Enjoy a rustic gourmet morning tea on the beach, with freshly shucked oysters, cheese and wood fired oven bread.
+Sample fresh local produce at a sit down lunch at the only hotel on the island.
+Subject to mother nature, spot wildlife in their habitat including Australian Fur Seals, Little Blue Penguins, and White Wallabies.
+We also take a short walk to climb The Neck lookout and tour the historic Cape Bruny Lighthouse which is perched high above the wondrous and wild Southern Tasmanian sea cliff coastline.

 Day 4 – Hobart to Strahan (B,L,D)